Hot zones can have a huge effect on your success when taking shots in NBA 2K23, both positively and negatively.

 To access the stats during a game in progress, you can use the same method of doing so in a normal game.
 Simply pause the game and scroll to “Game Stats”, before scrolling down to “Shot Chart”.
 From there, use L1 and R1 (or LB and RB) to toggle to “Shooting Breakdown” and use L2 and R2 (or LT and RT) to toggle to view of only your player.

-You can also view a breakdown of the hot and cold zones for your entire career or a year by year basis.
+You can also view a breakdown of the hot and cold zones for your entire career or on a year-by-year basis.
 To do this, you’ll want to begin at the MyCareer menu.
 Once there, simply use L1 and R1 (or LB and RB) to navigate to the “Play Next Game” tab.
 From there, scroll down to “Player Stats” and select it using X (or A).

 When your player’s name is highlighted, press R3 (pressing down on the right stick) To bring up the advanced stats.
 The first thing you’ll see is “career stats”.
 You’ll then want to use L2 and R2 (or LT and RT) to toggle between the different categories of advanced stats.
 Your hot zones (once established) will be the very last tab to the far right.